YonatanMoges/ethiomart/README.md

 This repository contains the code and resources for fine-tuning a Named Entity Recognition (NER) model to extract key entities like products, prices, and locations from Amharic Telegram messages.
 The project involves data preprocessing, model training, and evaluation, with the fine-tuning process conducted using Google Colab.

 ## Directory Structure
-├── notebooks/ # Contains Jupyter notebooks for demo and model training │ ├── preprocessing.ipynb # Demo of preprocessing.py functionality │ └── fine_tuning.ipynb # Fine-tuning of the NER model on Google Colab ├── scripts/ # Python scripts for scraping and preprocessing │ ├── scraping.py # Script for scraping data from Telegram channels │ └── preprocessing.py # Script for preprocessing and combining datasets ├── requirements.txt # List of required Python packages ├── README.md # Project documentation └── .gitignore # Files to ignore in the Git repo
+├── notebooks/ # Contains Jupyter notebooks for demo and model training │
+    ├── preprocessing.ipynb # Demo of preprocessing.py functionality │
+    └── fine_tuning.ipynb # Fine-tuning of the NER model on Google Colab ├── scripts/ # Python scripts for scraping and preprocessing │ ├── scraping.py # Script for scraping data from Telegram channels │

-bash
-Copy code
+    └── preprocessing.py # Script for preprocessing and combining datasets
+├── requirements.txt # List of required Python packages
+├── README.md # Project documentation
+└── .gitignore # Files to ignore in the Git repo

 ## Setup Instructions